arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 	_Downloading the Web Site publish profile_

 1. Download the publish profile file to a known location.
-Further in this exercise you will see how to use this file to publish a web application to a Windows Azure Web Sites from Visual Studio.
+Further in this exercise you will see how to use this file to publish a web application to a Windows Azure Websites from Visual Studio.

 	![Saving the publish profile file](Images/save-link.png?raw=true "Saving the publish profile")

 	_Saving the publish profile file_

 <a name="Ex1Task2"></a>
-#### Task 2 â€“ Configuring the Database Server ####
+#### Task 2 – Configuring the Database Server ####

 1. You will need a SQL Database server for storing the application database.
 You can view the SQL Database servers from your subscription in the portal at **Sql Databases** | **Servers**.
 If you do not have a server created, you can create one using the **Add** button at the bottom of the page.
 Make note of the server **NAME**, **MANAGE URL**, and **ADMINISTRATOR LOGIN**, and obtain the server's password, which is not shown in the portal.
 You will use this information next.
 Do not create the database yet, as it will be created by Entity Framework when running the application.